 - 4. Administrative Resolutions are closed to the public.
 Recordings of any kind (audio and/or video) are not permitted to be facilitated by the Respondent, Complainant, witnesses, or Advisors. - 5.
 Respondents and Complainants may be accompanied by one Advisor during an Administrative Resolution. - a.
 The Advisor's role is to provide support, guidance, and advice to the Respondent or Complainant. - b.
 Students electing to be accompanied by an Advisor must notify the Student Conduct Officer and provide a copy of a signed "Consent to Release Student Records" form that allows the student conduct case and records information to be shared with the Advisor at least one Business Day prior to the meeting. - c.
 All Advisors are required to abide by the roles and expectations of an Advisor as specified in these Procedures.
 Advisors may be excluded by the Student Conduct Officer for failing to comply with these rules. - d.
 Associated Students (A.S.) or Graduate and Professional Student Association (GPSA) appointed Student Advocates may speak for their advisee so long as all procedural requirements are followed.
 Other Advisors (including, students, faculty, staff, and attorneys) are limited to communicating with their advisee and will not interrupt, disrupt, or directly participate in the Administrative Resolution. - 6.
 A Respondent or Complainant may request, in writing, that a Student Conduct Officer be disqualified from facilitating an Administrative Resolution.
 The request must be made to SAGE at least two Business Days before the scheduled meeting and must explain the reasons they believe the Student Conduct Officer is unable to make an impartial decision.
 The Director -SAGE or their designee will disqualify or exclude any Student Conduct Officer who is not able, in their judgment, to make an impartial decision in the case.
 If the request is granted, the Director -SAGE or their designee will select another Student Conduct Officer to facilitate the Administrative Resolution. - 7.
 At the meeting, the Student Conduct Officer will explain the Administrative Resolution process to the Respondent.
 The Student Conduct Officer will explain the Respondent's rights and describe the alleged violations of the Standards of Conduct.
 The Respondent will then have the opportunity to respond to the alleged violations, including providing witnesses for the Student Conduct Officer to meet with.
 At the conclusion of the meeting, the Respondent will decide whether to accept responsibility for the alleged violations and the Student Conduct Officer will explain the potential sanctions. - 8.
-If the Respondent accepts responsibility for violating the Standards of Conduct and is not subject to suspension or dismissal, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the meeting and assigned sanctions (generally within 10 Business Days). - 9.
-If an undergraduate Respondent accepts responsibility for violating the Standards of Conduct and is subject to suspension or dismissal, the Student Conduct Officer will consult with the Council of Deans of Student Affairs (generally within five Business Days of conclusion of the Administrative Resolution).
+If a Respondent does not attend a scheduled Administrative Resolution meeting, the Student Conduct Officer will determine the Respondent's responsibility for the alleged violations of the Standards of Conduct and assign sanctions (if any) based on the information in their possession without the Respondent's participation. - If the Respondent accepts responsibility or is found responsible for violating the Standards of Conduct and is not subject to suspension or dismissal, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the meeting and assigned sanctions (generally within 10 Business Days). - 10.
+If an undergraduate Respondent accepts responsibility or is found responsible for violating the Standards of Conduct and is subject to suspension or dismissal, the Student Conduct Officer will consult with the Council of Deans of Student Affairs (generally within five Business Days of conclusion of the Administrative Resolution).
 The Council of Deans of Student Affairs will decide the final sanction(s).
-Thereafter, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the

-Administrative Resolution and assigned sanctions (generally within 10 Business Days of the final determination of sanctions).
+Thereafter, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the Administrative Resolution and assigned sanctions (generally within 10 Business Days of the final determination of sanctions).